hariom57/RamayanaGame/README.md

 HealthBar is also added, Rama's health decreases by certain amount when a projectile hits him, but decreases to straight zero when an enemy hits him.(quite realistic?)
 So you might hit a projectile, but avoid enemy at all costs!!

+(Currently, this game is made only for PCs(Laptops, Desktops etc), not for mobile devices).